pagkly/Zed/Investopedia3/Gross Estate.md

 ## Breaking Down Gross Estate

 Gross estate values are typically calculated by an executor, which defines an individual who is primarily responsible for fulfilling the directives of the deceased.
-Executors may only be appointed if they are specifically named on a legally-recognized [last will and testament](https://www.investopedia.com/terms/l/last-will-and-testament.asp).
+Executors may only be appointed if they are specifically named on a legally-recognized [[last will and testament]](https://www.investopedia.com/terms/l/last-will-and-testament.asp).
 In the event that an executor is not designated, a court-appointed administrator will take over the responsibility of executing the deceased individual's estate.
 However, having an executor in place is a much favorable approach, because it lets people cherry-pick a person they wholeheartedly trust to oversee their estates, during their living years.

 ### Key Takeaways